-Temple's Women's Studies is pleased to offer its second Inside-Out Prison Exchange course in Spring 2013.
+Temple's Gender, Sexuality and Women's Studies is pleased to offer its second Inside-Out Prison Exchange course in Spring 2013.

 Last year we offered our first Inside-Out course by a trained Inside-Out instructor* at the State Correctional Institute at Chester, a men's state prison in Chester, PA.
 The course was called Understanding Gender and the U.S. Criminal Justice System, and it brougth together 15 Temple (outside) students with 13 SCI Chester (inside) students at the prison once a week for engaging and thoughtful conversation.

 We will offer a similar course in the spring at the Federal Detention Center in Philadelphia, with incarcerated women and Temple students.
 This course will focus on the autobiographical works of women who have been active in important social organizing efforts in U.S. history.
 It will run every Tuesday from 5:30 to 8:00 p.m. in the spring semester (students must also be available for transportation time and for processing in to the prison).
 Please contact Patricia Way at email@example.com for more information.

 GENDER, SEXUALITY AND WOMEN’S STUDIES HIGHLIGHTS:

 Performance by Omi Osun Joni L. Jones, sista docta

 Omi Osun Joni L. Jones, Ph.D. is an artist/scholar who is currently writing a collaborative ethnography on the use of a jazz aesthetic in theatre.